 As teachers, it is easy to let our own wellbeing get lost within the role, as we spend our whole day caring for others.
-We wanted to share with you a few tips on how you could develop (and maintain!) a good balance of working hard, whilst still having a rich personal life and not burning yourself out.
+I wanted to share with you a few tips on how you could learn how to find a good balance of working efficiently, still having a happy personal life and not burning yourself out.

-Yes, this can sound and feel like an impossible task, and naturally, these tips will have to be tailored to fit you; each of us is different.
+Yes, this can sound and feel like a Herculean task, and naturally, these tips will have to be tailored to fit you; each of us is different.

 - It is ok to say no.